iamacup/react-redux-with-networking-helper/readme.md

 Then you are ready to go - you can connect up any components to the store and use any of the API's below, or create and use your own.

+## Examples

+TODO

+* Using the Data API
+* Using the Networking API
+* Using the Data and Networking API together
+* Advanced and fun stuff

+## How To Think About It

+The whole point of this library is to have a single source of data truth - the 'global state' - this state can then be 'tuned in to' by various components using the connect method from react-redux in order to get updates.
+We have a bunch of selectors for selecting this data in a convenient way.

+This 'global state' is then updated, either directly through actions on components - i.e. when you need to update the user's current handle - or indirectly through network data - i.e. when you just logged in and need to update the current users object.

+## Under the Hood

+Under the hood we use the following:

+ * **axios** - for all the networking
+ * **react-redux** - for the global state
+ * **redux-saga** - to handle sagary stuff (networking, in this case)
+ * **reselect** - to let us efficiently subscribe to state changes on components without causing re-renders
+ * **immer** - for easy global state manipulation

 ## A note for react-native

 There are problems with react native on android with large states when usinig the redux-persist library.
 If you want to work around this, you need to install [redux-persist-filesystem-storage](https://github.com/robwalkerco/redux-persist-filesystem-storage) into your project and link it correctly, then pass the storage into the Wrapper like this: